-castai-agent namespace and deployment.
 After installation, your cluster name will appear below connection instructions as well as in the Cluster list.
 From there, you can open the cluster details and explore a detailed savings estimate based on your cluster configuration.

 The agent will run in a read-only mode, providing savings suggestions without applying any actual modifications.

 To unlock all the benefits and enable automatic cost optimization, CAST AI needs to have access to your cluster.
 The following section describes the steps required to onboard the EKS cluster on the CAST AI console.
 To make it less troublesome, we created a script that automates most of the steps.

 AWS CLI- A command line tool for working with AWS services using commands in your command-line shell.
 For more information, see Installing AWS CLI.